Ca' Rezzonico

 Museum Shop

-Like other Civic Museums in Venice, the shop offers a wide range of items, from books and prints to unique creations by local artisans.
+Like other municipal museums in Venice, the shop offers a wide range of items, from books and prints to unique creations by local artisans.

 Ca' Rezzonico : The 'Egidio Martini Pictures Gallery' is showcasing Venetian artists from the 15th to the 20th century